-\ Pricing information is presented as a percentage of par.
+Pricing information is presented as a percentage of par.
+Pricing information is presented on a dollar per unit basis.

-In general, an increase in the yield, default rates and loss given default, in isolation, would result in a decrease in the fair value measurement.
-In addition, an increase in default rates would generally be accompanied by a decrease in recovery rates, slower prepayment rates and an increase in yields.
+In general, an increase in the yield, credit spreads, constant default rates and loss given default, in isolation, would result in a decrease in the fair value measurement.
+In addition, an increase in constant default rates would generally be accompanied by an increase in loss given default, slower conditional prepayment rates and an increase in yields.